Worcestershire in the English Civil War: Royalist control of Worcestershire

 Nevertheless, the county was strategically vital to the Royalists, as a bridge from their mostly Western territories including Wales and Ireland back to their headquarters in Oxford.
 Worcestershire also provided the Royalists with industrial capacity to produce armaments and munitions.

 In June 1644, General William Waller's force of around 10,000 men pursued the King's army into Worcestershire as it retreated from Oxford.
 Waller was supported by the residents of Evesham, who repaired their bridge which had been broken to slow his passage into Worcestershire; the town was heavily fined and the Mayor George Kempe arrested after Waller withdrew.
 Waller's army during June lived off whatever they could requisition, first in the Vale of Evesham, then Bromsgrove and Kidderminster.
 After failing to take Bewdley, they occupied Droitwich before returning to Evesham.
 Parts of Waller's force was ill-disciplined, and the line between requisitioning and simple theft became unclear.
 After Waller had left, the Royalist army in the vale of Evesham was forced to bring in supplies from outside, for instance Bridgnorth and Shropshire, because of the scale of requisitioning.

 The Scottish army that entered Worcestershire in 1645 gained a particularly bad reputation, reflected in claims made to the Exchequer after the war.
 They seem to have taken whatever sheep they could and plundered items as diverse as clothing, household items, wagons, brooches and food.
 There were also claims of widespread destruction of crops as they advanced.

-The Royalist Hartlebury garrison also gained a bad reputation for sequestrating local supplies and thereby depleting the neighbouring area through the war.
+The area around Hartlebury suffered as the Royalist garrison sequestrated local supplies and were depleted further by the besieging troops.

 Bands of Clubmen formed in west Worcestershire in the later part of the first war, with the objective of keeping both armies and their demands away from the rural civilian population, to resist despoliation and requisitioning.
 There was also a vein of resentment towards the prominent role given many Catholics in the county.
 The Clubmen's Woodbury Hill proclamation stated that they would not obey any Papist or Papist Recusant, "nor ought [they] … be trusted in any office of state, justice, or judicature".

 As Royalist power collapsed in May 1646, Worcester was placed under siege.
 Worcester had around 5,000 civilians, together with a Royalist garrison of around 1,500 men, facing a 2,500–5,000 strong force of the New Model Army.
 Worcester finally surrendered on 23 July, bringing the First Civil War to a close in Worcestershire.
 At the surrender of the city, the Royalist leaders were forced to swear that they would not fight against Parliament again, a promise that a number of them broke in 1651.